hungdche/hungdche/README.md

-### Hi there 👋

-I'm Henry and I nerdily like robotics 🤖 🚗.
+🤓's name is Henry. 🤓 likes robots 🤖 🚗.

 <!--
 **hungdche/hungdche** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.